joisarjignesh/bigbluebutton/README.md

 - You can ask the BigBlueButton server to make a callback to your application when the meeting ends.
 Upon receiving the callback your application could, for example, change the interface for the user to hide the ‘join’ button.

-  ##### Note : End meeting callback URL will notify silently, User won't redirect to that page for testing endCallbackUrl test see [webhook site](https://webhook.site)
+  ##### Note : End meeting callback URL will notify silently, User won't redirect to that page.
+   - For testing endCallbackUrl see [webhook site](https://webhook.site)

   If you want to redirect users to that page after meeting end then can use logoutURL
  ```php